Taita Hills: Ecology

 The hills are known for their moist forests with a unique fauna and flora.
 More than 20 endemic species of African violets (e.g., Streptocarpus teitensis) occur exclusively in that region.
 Known endemic bird species are the Taita thrush (Turdus helleri) and the Taita apalis (Apalis fuscigularis).
 The Taita falcon (Falco fasciinucha) and the Taita fiscal (Lanius dorsalis) were first discovered at the hills but occur elsewhere, too.
 An amphibian in the genus Boulengerula occurs only in the Taita Hills.
-The Sagala caecilian (Boulengerula niedeni) is a critically endangered worm-like amphibian that lives in the Taita Hills.
+The Sagala caecilian (Boulengerula niedeni) is an endangered worm-like amphibian that lives in the Taita Hills.